 Just like airborne data acquisition operations, passive and active geophysics detection technologies can be done; but quickly favor helicopter operations when active TDEM surveys are contemplated for sites larger than about 20 acres, again depending on the specific application.

-Feel free to call us at (480) 262-1051 to discuss your underground or underwater detection and mapping needs.
+Feel free to call us at (623) 265-8911 to discuss your underground or underwater detection and mapping needs.
 Applications include earth fissures, landfills and silage pits, UST, UXO, unmarked gravesites, forensics, wrecks, base and precious metals, well heads, abandoned mines, archeologic and other cultural features.
-NO job is too small or too large: one acre to hundreds of square miles.
+NO job is too small or too large: one acre to hundreds of square mile

-Bonnie Thorpe experienced the "Glass Ceiling" first hand as she tried to pursue a career in Geology shown here in a 1947 article where she organized DC-3 flights for the Geology Department's Cloud College
+As a pioneer woman in STEM, Bonnie Thorpe experienced the "Glass Ceiling" first hand working while a student in the Geology Department at the University of Utah.
+These pictures are from a 1947 Salt Lake Tribune article where she organized DC-3 flights for the Geology Department's Cloud College and did survey work of Glen Canyon prior to dam construction forming Lake Powel.

 Kaho'olawe drone survey team shown with data acquisition fixed and rotary wing vehicles on Maui in 2000.